johanley/special-relativity-core/README.md

 These remarks apply to *any periodic phenomenon*, not just to plane waves of light having a single frequency.

 **The wave vector** k<sup>i</sup> = (&omega;/c)*(1, **n**) **applies to any plane wave with a single frequency.**
-It's not defined only for light waves in a vacuum, but for any kind of plane wave with a single frequency.
+It's not defined only for light waves in a vacuum, but for any kind of plane wave with a single frequency, for example a sound wave with a single frequency.
 It can be applied to waves with a different speed by replacing *c* with the speed of the given wave (it phase velocity).